almog-miron/almog-miron/README.md

 # 👋 Hi, I'm Almog Miron

-📊 **Data & Product Analyst** | 🧠 Neuroscience MSc | 💻 Builder of User-Centered Tools
+🧠 Neuroscience MSc | 💻 Builder of User-Centered Tools
 Solving real-world problems through data, research, and thoughtful product thinking.

 ---

 ## 🚀 About Me

 I'm a research-driven problem solver with a background in neuroscience, data analysis, and front-end development.
-Whether it's turning complex datasets into insights or building digital tools, I’m passionate about understanding user needs and delivering practical solutions — across product, research, and business contexts.
+Whether it's turning complex datasets into insights or building digital tools, I’m passionate about understanding user needs and delivering practical solutions across product, research, and business contexts.

 ---